Laughter is the Best Medicine!

 What is the Pun-Off?

 The Annual O. Henry Museum Pun-Off World Championships consists of two mighty struggles, but only Punniest of Show this Year of the Pundemic.

-PUNNIEST OF SHOW: (updated for October 17, 2020) A maximum of 32 contestants will compete to deliver their prepared “punny” material within a time limit of 90 seconds .
-At 90 seconds a “soft” bell will be sounded.
-The presentation may continue, but at 2 minutes a “hard” bell will be sounded and the contestant will be disqualified.
-These entries are gored on a 1-10 scale by our judges panel.
+PUNNIEST OF SHOW: (updated for October 17, 2020) A maximum of 32 contestants will compete to deliver their prepared “punny” material as a recorded video within a time limit of 2 minutes or the video will be disqualified.
+The eligible video entries are voted upon by viewers.
 A cumulative score will be recorded.
-The three top scoring contestants will be recognized as winners of Punniest of Show.
-In the case of a tie score, the audience will be asked to help decide a championship round.
+The three top scoring contestant videos will be recognized as winners of Punniest of Show 2020.
+In the case of a tie score, the producers will choose the winner.

 Why O. Henry?

-Austin is proud to claim as a citizen William Sydney Porter, better known to the world as O. Henry , a writer of short stories that have become American classics.
-Born on September 11, 1862, in Greensboro, North Carolina, 2012 was a significant one because it marked the 150 anniversary of O. Henry’s birth.
-There was even a new commemorative stamp issued in his honor.
+Austin is proud to claim as a citizen William Sydney Porter, better known to the world as O. Henry, a writer of short stories that have become American classics.
+He was born on September 11, 1862 in Greensboro, North Carolina.
+The year 2012 marked the 150 anniversary of O. Henry’s birth and he was given the honor of a United States commemorative stamp.

 O. Henry short stories also include wit and wordplay with puns, skillful characterizations, surprising twists of plot and warm regard for common and uncommon people in all walks of life, made him one of America’ s new favorite storytellers.

 Porter moved in 1884 to Austin, liked the social atmosphere of this growing city, and decided to make Austin his home.
-He married an Austin girl, Athol Estes, and began his writing and newspaper career with the publication of his own humorous newspaper , The Rolling Stone and writing for the Houston Post.
+He married an Austin girl, Athol Estes, and began his writing career with the publication of his own humorous newspaper The Rolling Stone and writing for the Houston Post.
 The same year of Athol’ s death in 1897, he was charged by federal bank examiners for “shortages” when working as an Austin bank teller.
 Even though he claimed innocence, he was convicted.
 His family and friends believed he had protected the Austin bank owners from financial embarrassment and as teller he was the only person insured for the loss.

 After serving more than half of his 6-year sentence as a model prisoner in the Ohio penitentiary, he moved to New York City to start over with a new pseudonym, O. Henry.
 Once the stories about New York characters he wrote for Sunday World began appearing weekly in 1904, his fame as a writer grew enormously.
 In 1905, O. Henry wrote the Christmas classic, Gift of the Magi, and by the time he died on June 5, 1910 he had published over 300 short stories.

-The Brush Square Museums Foundation Inc., formerly Friends of the O. Henry and Dickinson Museums, is a charitable 501(c)(3) nonprofit corporation registered in 1988 that co-sponsors the Annual O. Henry Museum Pun-Off World Championships.
-In 2004, BSMF organized public fund-raising events for the Susanna Dickinson House restoration which the City of Austin completed with bond money voted by Austin citizens.
-The Dickinson Museum was officially opened March 2, 2010.
-Both the O. Henry Museum and Susanna Dickinson Museum are managed by the City of Austin and managed by the Parks and Recreation Department.
+The Brush Square Museums Foundation Inc., formerly named Friends of the O. Henry and Dickinson Museums, is a charitable 501(c)(3) nonprofit corporation registered in 1988 that co-sponsors the Annual O. Henry Museum Pun-Off World Championships.
+In 2004, BSMF organized public fund-raising events to begin the Susanna Dickinson House restoration, which the City of Austin completed with bond money voted by Austin citizens.
+The restored Susanna Dickinson Museum was officially opened March 2, 2010.
+Both the O. Henry Museum and Susanna Dickinson Museum are managed by the City of Austin Parks and Recreation Department.